Discrete complex analysis on isoradial graphs: Introduction

 {\bf Acknowledgments.} We would like to thank Vincent Beffara for many helpful comments.
-Parts of this paper were written at the Mathematisches Forschungsinstitut Oberwolfach during the Oberwolfach-Leibniz Fellowship of the first author.
-The authors are grateful to the MFO for the hospitality.
+Some parts of this paper were written at the MFO, Oberwolfach (during the Oberwolfach-Leibniz Fellowship of the first author), and at the IH\'ES, Bures-sur-Yvette.
+The authors are grateful to the Institutes for the hospitality.

+This research was supported by the Swiss N.S.F., by the European Research Council AG CONFRA, by EU RTN CODY and, on the final stage, by the Chebyshev Laboratory (Department of Mathematics and Mechanics, Saint-Petersburg State University) under the grant 11.G34.31.0026 of the Government of the Russian Federation.
+The first author was partly funded by P.Deligne's 2004 Balzan prize in Mathematics and by the grant MK-7656.2010.1.